openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/linux/index.md

 | 10 Buster   | Bionic 18.04 | x86_64        |
 |  9 Stretch  | Xenial 16.04 | x86_64        |
 |  8 Jessie   | Trusty 14.04 | x86_64        |

+This example subscribes you to the Ubuntu `focal` repo which will work well in most cases.
+Alternatively, you may refer to the table to find the Ubuntu release name that is the contemporary of your Debian release.
+Then, substitute the Ubuntu release name for `focal` in the `/etc/apt/sources.list.d/openziti.list` file.

 ```bash
 curl -sSLf https://raw.githubusercontent.com/openziti/ziti-tunnel-sdk-c/main/package-repos.gpg \